stcucufa/epistrophy/doc/manual.md

 execution; if the fiber has a parent, its scope is created from the parent’s scope, otherwise it is initialized as an empty object.

-When running, the scheduler provides the following methods that fibers can make use of to affect the runtime of the program:
+When running, the scheduler provides the following properties that fibers can make use of to affect the runtime of the program:

+* `Scheduler.now` is the local time of the scheduler, _i.e._, the number of milliseconds elapsed since the scheduler started running.
+This is the global instant in which fibers are running.
+It is only defined during an update interval.
 * `Scheduler.attachFiber(fiber, child)` creates and schedule an instance of the `child` fiber and adds it as a child of `fiber`.
 This is the runtime version of `Fiber.spawn`.
-* `Scheduler.cancelFiber(fiber)` cancels `fiber` by setting its error to a special Cancel error.
+* `Scheduler.cancelFiber(fiber)` cancels `fiber` by setting its error to a special Cancel error and scheduling the fiber to resume in the current instant (unless the current instruction of the fiber is inside an `ever` block, in which case the fiber continues running normally).
+If the fiber is joining, child fibers are cancelled as well.
 * `Scheduler.setRampDurationForFiber(fiber, dur)` updates the duration of the current ramp of `fiber` to the new duration `dur` (a number of milliseconds).
 This has no effect if there is no ongoing fiber.
 If the new duration is shorter